christianholland/AachenColorPalette/README.md

 # AachenColorPalette

 ## Overview
-This package allows to query colors from [RWTH corporate design](http://www9.rwth-aachen.de/global/show_document.asp?id=aaaaaaaaaadpbhq) using R. The color palette contains 13 different colors, each in 5 different intensities (100%, 75%, 50%, 25% and 10%; see figure below).
+This package allows to query colors from a palette inspired from [RWTH corporate design](http://www9.rwth-aachen.de/global/show_document.asp?id=aaaaaaaaaadpbhq) using R. The color palette contains 13 different colors, each in 5 different intensities (100%, 75%, 50%, 25% and 10%; see figure below).

 ## Disclaimer
 The color palette makes no claim to completeness or correctness of the offical RWTH corporate design.